dimafeng/dimafeng.github.io/about.md

 </div>

-You can get example of my code on my [GitHub profile](https://github.com/dimafeng)
+You can see examples of my code on my [GitHub profile](https://github.com/dimafeng)